forestryio/forestry.io/hugo/content/docs/media/netlify-large-media.md

 Once you have successfully connected to Netlify, you will see the **Connected** message on the settings page.

+### Usage with Instant Previews

+If you're using [Instant Previews](https://forestry.io/docs/previews/instant-previews/) with Netlify Large Media, you will need to skip the LFS file download when your preview runs.
+To do this, add an environment variable to your instant preview environment with the key of `GIT_LFS_SKIP_SMUDGE` and a value of `1`.

+{{% pretty_screenshot img="/uploads/2019/05/instant-preview-skip-smudge.png" %}}

 ## Using Netlify's Image Transformations

 Using Netlify Large Media, you can create image transformations by appending parameters to the image URL.
 For documentation and examples, check out [Netlify's image transformation docs](https://www.netlify.com/docs/image-transformation/).